Louis II of Anjou: Early life

-Louis I had meanwhile come to Avignon where Clement VII crowned him king.
+Louis I had meanwhile come to Avignon where Antipope Clement VII crowned him king.
 He took possession of Provence and Forcalquier, allowing his mercenaries to freely loot the two counties.
 His military campaign decided Queen Joanna's fate, because Charles of Durazzo ordered her jailers to smother her in July.
 Louis I crossed the borders of the Kingdom of Naples in September, but Charles of Durazzo avoid to give a pitched battle.
 Louis I's most mercenaries deserted by the end of 1382, forcing him to offer to abandon his claim to Naples in return for Provence, but Charles of Durazzo rejected his offer.
 The seven-year-old Louis, who was staying in Anjou, sent a ring to Lucia Visconti to Milan in token of their engagement on 6 May 1384.
 He was styled as Duke of Calabria in the letter.

 Louis I died in Bari on 20 September 1384.
 In his last will, he asked Clement VII to support his son to seize the Kingdom of Naples.
 He appointed Enguerrand VII of Coucy to administer the occupied parts of the kingdom as viceroy, stipulating that his widow could only remove Coucy with the consent of his brothers (John, Duke of Berry and Philip II, Duke of Burgundy) and their nephew, King Charles VI of France.